donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- 47 men, age 19-21, 3 groups, soy, whey, placebo,
 	- 12 weeks
 	- There is evidence whey or soy protein supplementation may afect sex hormone signaling mechanisms
-	- In terms of muscle growth
+	- In terms of muscle growth no significant difference was observed between the 3 groups
 	-  **!
 Study doesn't find a statistically significant change in testosterone .
 But there was a small not statistically significant decrease in testosterone in soy ppl despite exercise being linked generally with an increase.
 Additionally for whey there was a big increase in testostrone**
+9. https://sci-hub.se/10.1186/1550-2783-4-4 - Effect of protein source and resistance training on body composition and sex hormones
+	-

 **Different legumes isoflavones (log scale)**